 Import from Excel

-*More details on Classifications are provided at the bottom of this article.
+The fourth column method adds a Classification column before the other columns described above.
+There are more details on Classifications provided at the bottom of this article.

 - With the five or six column formats the account numbers can be left blank as Reportance does not require an account number.

 - Reportance does not care if you have headers or not, as it will assume your columns are in the orders provided above.

 - Reportance does not mind the use of blank lines or header accounts and the like, however it will assume that every line with a value in the debit or credit column is a valid account that needs to be imported.
 That is, you will need to remove any lines with totals in them.

 With the data in the right format, click and drag your mouse to select the data that you wish to import so that they are highlighted.
 Then go to the Reportance toolbar in Excel (under the Home tab) and click on Import Data.
 This will bring up a task pane to select the Entity and the Dataset where the data are to be imported.
 Click Prepare Journal.